 The tribunal then determines if there is a disability that prevents that person from making reasonable decisions about their finances and legal affairs.
 If that is found to be the case, an administration order is made, if there are no other less-restrictive options available.

-To learn more about the services offered by the public trustee in your state, visit the national arm’s website.
+To learn more about the services offered by the public trustee in your state, visit this website.

 Are you aware of anyone who has used a public trustee service?
 If so, what has their experience been?
 Would you consider the service for your own financial affairs?
 Or would you prefer to use corporate services?